Carex pilulifera: Description

 The culms of Carex pilulifera grow to a length of 8–30 cm, and are often noticeably curved.
 The leaves are 5–20 cm long and 1.5–2.0 mm wide, and are fairly flat.
 The rhizomes of C. pilulifera are very short, giving the plant a caespitose (densely tufted) appearance.
 The tussock grows outwards through the production of annual side-shoots.

 The inflorescence comprises a single, terminal, male (staminate) spike, and 2–4 lateral female (pistillate) spikes.
 The spikes are clustered together, and the whole inflorescence is 1–4 cm long.
 The female spikes are 4–8 mm long, ovoid or approaching spherical, and contains 5–15 flowers.
 The female spikes are attached directly to the stem, and each is subtended by a bract which does not form a sheath.
 The male spike is 8–15 mm long and much narrower.

 Distribution and ecology

-Carex pilulifera has a wide distribution in Europe, extending from Macaronesia and the Balkan Peninsula to Scandinavia.
+Carex pilulifera has a wide distribution in Europe, extending from Macaronesia (Azores and Madeira) and the northern Balkan Peninsula to Scandinavia and northern European Russia.
 It grows on acidic substrates including heathland, grassland and woodland.
 It typically inhabits soils with a pH of 4.5–6.0.

 As the seeds of C. pilulifera ripen, the culms bend, and can eventually touch the ground.
 The seeds are then dispersed by ants, particularly Myrmica ruginodis, in a process known as myrmecochory, and are eaten by other insects, such as the ground beetle Harpalus fuliginosus.